helloworldG97/StudySpace/README.md

 ### 🎮 Using the Algorithm Demo

-1. **Select Data Type**: Choose from Flashcards, Notes, Quizzes, Code Problems, or Todo Items
+1. **Select Data Type**: Choose from Flashcards, Notes, Quizzes, or Todo Items
 2. **Choose Algorithm**: Select from Bubble Sort, Quick Sort, Merge Sort, Insertion Sort, or Selection Sort
 3. **Pick Sort Criteria**: Sort by Name, Difficulty, Value, or Date
 4. **Start Visualization**: Click "Start Sorting" to generate the steps